crossfireup/study/windows/readme.md

         - both imply the code can be paged out
         - threads scheduled by system runs bellow APC_LEVEL and systme schduler runs in DISPATCH_LEVEL

+    - Device Extensions
+      - why
+        - Device driver execute in an arbitrary thread context,
+        - A device extension is each driver's primary place to
+          - maintain device state
+          - all other device-specific data the driver needs.

+      - what
+        - Maintain device state information.
+        - Provide storage for any kernel-defined objects or other system resources, such as spin locks, used by the driver.
+        - Hold any data the driver must have resident and in system space to carry out its I/O operations.

+      - how
+        - Every driver that has an ISR must provide storage for a pointer to a set of kernel-defined interrupt objects
+        - most device drivers store this pointer in a device extension

+      - when
+        - when it creates a device object, each driver defines the contents and structure of its own device extensions.

+      - The I/O manager's IoCreateDevice and IoCreateDeviceSecure routines allocate memory for the device object and extension from the __nonpaged memory pool__.

+    - I/O Transfer Types
+      - Buffered I/O operates on a copy of the user's data.
+      - Direct I/O directly accesses the user's data through memory descriptor lists (MDLs) and kernel-mode pointers.
+      - Neither buffered nor direct I/O-called "neither I/O" or METHOD_NEITHER-accesses the user's data
+        - a security risk, I/O manager cannot validate the input and output buffer lengths, thus leaving the driver open to attack.
+        - through user-mode pointers.

+    - using remove locks
+      - what
+        - provide a way to track the number of outstanding I/O operations on a device
+        - to determine when it is safe to detach and delete a driver's device object

+      - when
+        - ensure that the driver's DispatchPnP routine will not complete an IRP_MN_REMOVE_DEVICE request while the lock is held (for example, while another driver routine is accessing the device).

+        - To count the number of reasons why the driver should not delete its device object, and to set an event when that count goes to zero.

+      - how
+        - a driver should allocate an IO_REMOVE_LOCK structure in its device extension
+        - call IoInitializeRemoveLock
+        - call IoAcquireRemoveLock each time it __starts__ an I/O operation, increments the count
+        - call IoReleaseRemoveLock each time it __finishes__ an I/O operation, decrements the count
+        - call IoAcquireRemoveLock when it passes out a reference to its code (for timers, DPCs, callbacks, and so on)
+        - call IoReleaseRemoveLock when the event has returned
+        - dispatch code for IRP_MN_REMOVE_DEVICE, the driver must acquire the lock once more and then call IoReleaseRemoveLockAndWait, it returns after all outstanding acquisitions of the lock have been released
+        - To allow queued I/O operations to complete, each driver should call IoReleaseRemoveLockAndWait after it passes the IRP_MN_REMOVE_DEVICE request to the next-lower driver, and before it releases memory, calls IoDetachDevice, or calls IoDeleteDevice.

+      - note
+        - calls IoReleaseRemoveLockAndWait, it is ready to be removed and cannot perform I/O operations,
+          calls IoInitializeRemoveLock to re-initialize the remove lock

     - driver files
       - %SystemRoot%\Driver Cache\i386\drivers.cab
       - %SystemRoot%\Driver Cache\i386\service_pack.cab